The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

 \end{lemma} \begin{proof} The first inequality is a corollary of Theorem 6.1 in \cite{pittel1992likely}.
-The second term follows from Markov's inequality and the fact that the expected rank of the best stable matching is of order $\log(n)$. \end{proof}
+The second is by Markov's inequality and the fact that the expected rank of the best stable matching is of order $\log(n)$. \end{proof}

-By the previous lemma, the probability of the matching process terminating before $g$ gets one of her top $\log^{1+\epsilon}(n)$ preferences goes to zero as $n$ grows.
-The next lemma shows that the number of proposals made to $g$ conditioned on this event is not very different from the distribution of the proposals without this condition.
+Since the process continues until $g$ get a match, we have that with high probability, the process continues until $g$ gets an offer from one of her top $\log^{1+\epsilon}(n)$ preferences.
+We now show that the number of proposals made to $g$, conditioned on this event, is approximately the same as without conditioning on this event.
+That is, if $g$ gets matched to one of her top $a$ options we may assume she got order of $\frac{n}{a}$ distinct proposals.
+Formally,

-\begin{lemma} Let $a>2\log(n)$, and $M$ be the total number of distinct (i.e., nonredundant) proposals made to $g$ before the termination of the algorithm.
-Then, $P(M=m|\topG{a})<\frac{2a}{n}$ for large enough $n$ and any $m\in \mathbb{N}$. \end{lemma} \begin{proof} First, we examine $P(M=m)$ without conditioning that the event $\topG{a}$ occur.
-We start by considering a random order of proposers and look for the first time $g$ gets a proposal from a given man $b$.
-Since the preference list of $g$ is determined online and independently of the proposals she gets, the probability that $m$ proposals are needed is exactly $\frac{1}{n}$.\footnote{Item $b$ will be in position $m$ in exactly $\frac{1}{n}$ of all possible orders of $n$ proposals.} Using the union bound, we deduce that $P(M=m)<\frac{a}{n}$ when counting the proposals till $g$ gets a proposal from one of her $a$ most preferred men.
+\begin{lemma} Let $a>2\log(n)$, and $M$ the total number of distinct (i.e., non-redundant) proposals made to $g$ before the termination of the algorithm.
+Then, $\Pr(M=m|\topG{a})<\frac{2a}{n}$ for large enough $n$ and any $m\in \mathbb{N}$. \end{lemma} \begin{proof} We first examine $\Pr(M=m)$ unconditioned on the event $\topG{a}$ and look for the first time $g$ gets a proposal from a man who is her $d$-th option.
+Since the preference list of $g$ is determined online and independently of the proposals she gets, the order of ranks viewed by $g$ is uniform and the probability that $m$ proposals are needed before seeing $b$ is exactly $\frac{1}{n}$.
+Using the union bound, we deduce that $\Pr(M=m)<\frac{a}{n}$ when counting the proposals till $g$ gets a proposal from one of her $a$ most preferred men.
 By Bayes' rule, and conditioning on the fact that we are in the event $\topG{a}$, we get

 where the last inequality holds by Lemma \ref{lem: rank of $g$ is log}. \end{proof}